ravindu644/Android-Kernel-Tutorials/devcontainers/readme.md

 > Pick configuration according your needs.
 If you need full configuration pick `Kernel Builder Full` configuration, but if you need minimal configuration pick `Kernel Builder Minimal` configuration.

 > [!WARNING]
-> GitHub counts your core time per core, so if you have selected 2 CPUs you will have half total core time, 4 will be a quarter of total core time!

-> [!WARNING]
 > GitHub Codespaces has **usage limits**, espesially if you do not use their pay-as-you-go scheme (Free and GH pro user) or has this feature limited.
 If you often use this feature please monitor your usage!
 >
 > If you hit your usage limits, your instance will be stopped immediately and cannot use it anymore until next billing period!
 > More information and usage limits [here](https://docs.github.com/en/billing/concepts/product-billing/github-codespaces)
+>
+> Also GitHub counts your core time per core, so if you have selected 2 CPUs you will have half total core time, 4 will be a quarter of total core time!

 > [!TIP]
 > Usually the closer the region is towards your area you will experience less delays.
 You can notice delays in terminal